risingwavelabs/risingwave-docs-legacy/docs/transform/subscription.md

 FETCH from cursor function is currently only supported in the PSQL simple query mode.
 If you are using components like JDBC that default to the extended query mode, please manually set the mode to simple query mode.
 :::

-#### FETCH NEXT FROM cursor
+#### Non-blocking data fetching

 After creating a subscription cursor, you can fetch the data by the `FETCH NEXT FROM cursor_name` command.
-Then you will see a result like  below:
+It returns one row of incremental data from the subscribed table.
+See the example below:

 ```sql
 FETCH NEXT FROM cur;